 You are here

-For students studying for a career in financial services – all majors in the Scott College of Business are eligible.
+The Networks Scholarship is for students studying for a career in financial services – all majors in the Scott College of Business are eligible.

 - 4-year Full Tuition Scholarship valued over $33,000

 Completed applications, including an official high school transcript will receive preferred consideration.